Child and Family Health Strategic Planning

 Strategic Planning Process

 The Child and Family Health Division acknowledges that in order to advance Maternal and Child Health outcomes and equity, we need to work together in authentic, collaborative, and innovative ways.
 This is the only way that we will be able to "move the needle" in reducing the disparities in our communities.
-Community engagement has been a core construct of our current needs assessment and prioritization process, and we would like to continue to meaningfully engage with our partners as we set strategies, measures, and plan activities going forward.
+Community engagement is a core construct in our needs assessment and strategic planning process.

 For more information on the process we will be using to guide our Strategic Planning, see our Strategic Planning Methods.